MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### Image Layers

 During the Docker Build process, the Docker engine executes each dockerfile instruction one-by-one, each in its own temporary container.
 The result is a new image layer for each actionable command in the dockerfile.
 Looking back at the simple example given above, one might expect the resulting image to consist of two layers, WindowsServerCore, and then the new layer including the IIS configuration.
 This however is not the case.

-We can inspect a container image using the `docker history` command.
-Doing so against the image created with the simple example dockerfile will show that the image consists of three layers, the base, and then two, one for each actionable instruction from the dockerfile.
+To innspect a container image, use the `docker history` command.
+Doing so against the image created with the simple example dockerfile will show that the image consists of three layers, the base, and then two additional layers, one for each actionable instruction in the dockerfile.

 ```
 C:\> docker history iis